How Do Cheerleaders & Gymnasts Use Sport Psychology To Cure The Twisties?

 Ben Foodman is a licensed psychotherapist & performance specialist.
 He owns his private practice located in Charlotte North Carolina where he specializes in working with athletes to help them overcome mental blocks (the yips), PTSD, ADD / ADHD and achieve flow states through the techniques of Brainspotting & Neurofeedback.
 If you are interested in services, use the link here!
 Enjoy the article below!

-Introduction: How Sport Psychologists Help Gymnasts & Cheerleaders Cure The Twisties
+How Do Sport Psychologists Help Gymnasts & Cheerleaders Cure The Twisties?

 Sports competitions are psychologically demanding no matter what level of experience you have.
 In fact, sports can be so mentally exhausting that the experience of participating in sports can cause psychological issues.
 For instance in baseball, a significant number of athletes will experience mental blocks which is commonly known as the Yips.
 I have written about this extensively in previous Training Reports.
 However, this issue is not exclusive to baseball athletes.
 Cheerleaders and Gymnastics athletes will also experience this as well.